 Lauren Beck is originally from Arlington, Massachusetts.
 Lauren graduated with a BFA in Jazz Dance from the University of the Arts in 2008.
 Lauren has performed in many venues in the Philadelphia area including the Merriam and Drake Theaters.
 After, graduating, Lauren continued on to the seas, working for PGT Entertainment, as a dancer, on board the Sea Princess cruise ship.
 Lauren joined Forty Steps Dance in 2009, and has recently returned from a two-year sabbatical with her husband in Australia.

-Michael is from Winchester, MA and is currently studying at the University of Massachusetts in Lowell.
-He started learning ballet four years ago to help recover from an injury that occurred during his other main athletic passion, Brazilian jujitsu.
-He holds a purple belt in jujitsu, and has been training in that discipline for nearly five years.
-Returning for his second season with the company, Michael is enjoying improving his technique and learning new elements of modern dance.
+Michael is from Winchester MA and is currently enrolled in a certificate program at Middlesex Community College in Lowell.
+He started learning ballet five years ago to help recover from an injury that occurred during his other main athletic passion, Brazilian jujitsu.
+He holds a purple belt in jujitsu, and has been training in that discipline for nearly seven years.
+Returning for his third season with the company, Michael enjoys improving his technique and learning new elements of dance and creative expression.
 Michael has previously appeared in productions of the Nutcracker with the Winchester Ballet Conservatory, and in various youth productions both the cast and part of the pit playing the violin.
 Outside of dance, Michael is also passionate about history, film, and jurisprudence.
 Michael joined Forty Steps Dance in 2016.

 Chelsea Zawadzki grew up in Bangor, ME, where she trained at the School of the Robinson Ballet and danced with the Robinson Ballet Company for eight years, performing throughout Maine and New Hampshire in their annual “Nutcracker” and Spring Concerts.
 Chelsea received her B.A. in dance at Dean College in 2012, where she graduated with the Trustees’ Prize for the Joan Phelps Palladino School of Dance.
 At Dean, she was a member of the Dean College Dance Company and performed in faculty and student productions.
 Chelsea began dancing professionally in 2011 with the Adagio Big Band, a jazz band based in Lowell, MA performing at dinner theaters, sporting events, and the annual Merrimack Valley Jazz Festival.
 December 2012 and 2013 she performed in Tony Williams’ production of the Urban Nutcracker in Boston.
 When Chelsea isn’t performing, she teaches dance to children and adults at several dance studios and is a Program Director at her local YMCA, where she directs a dance program and other youth and adult programming.
 Chelsea joined Forty Steps Dance in 2013.